Are You a Persecutor, a Rescuer, or a Victim?

 Breaking out of the dreaded drama triangle is about ‘putting your big boy pants on’.
 Acting like a grown-up.
 Setting an example as a leader.
 It’s neither the flight nor fight but that middle route where doing the right thing feels uncomfortable, yet better for everyone involved.
 A realisation that you are playing one of these roles takes great self-awareness.
 Moving to the ‘Empowerment Triangle’ is the key.
 The Drama Triangle is where the ‘drama’ happens, and the Empowerment Triangle is where empowerment happens.
 From being caught up in it all to taking responsibility for your role in it.

 If anyone one person ‘wakes up’ from the triangle it can support all 3 roles moving out of the triangle.
 Particularly if the victim wakes up because that is the one down role and arguably the toughest role to break out of.
-The reason that one person can shatter the triangle is because it is a little like Batman and the Joker.
+The reason that one person can shatter the triangle is that it is a little like Batman and the Joker.
 Batman needs the Joker so that he can be a superhero.
 Without him, he has no role – they are codependent on each other.

 The first step to breaking out of the drama triangle is to know that you are in it.